 Tangent's base does not have a regular water supply, so showers are only available at the airport.
 Showers will be available on your return from an expedition.

-All food is provided at base.
+All food is provided at base, to be prepared yourself in your tent.
 There is also an option to eat in the airport's cafeteria, at additional cost.
-Hotel rooms may also be booked at the airport.